NamNhiBinhHipHop/indices-viewer/README.md

 - The dashboard filters out indices that contain only zeros so the list remains meaningful.
 - Components rely solely on built-in SVG chart primitives—no third-party charting libraries.
-- **Rate limiting on Vercel:** The in-memory rate limiter doesn't persist across serverless function invocations.
-Use the KV-based version (`rateLimiterKV.ts`) by setting up Vercel KV storage and ensuring `@vercel/kv` is installed.
+- The project uses persistent in-memory caches and rate counters; if you deploy to a serverless environment you may want to replace these with a shared store (Redis, Upstash, etc.).
 - The sample styles assume a dark theme.
 Adjust Tailwind tokens (`tailwind.config.ts`) if you need a different brand palette.

 ## Troubleshooting